younesbelkada/PosTER/README.md

 | Bending | 55.7 | **57.8** |
 | Biking | 79.8 | 80.0 |
 | Mean-F1 | 69.5 | **70.6** |

+You can also fine-tune on communicative attributes using our script (refer to our training wiki).